Zeenuxo/zeenuxo/README.md

 Hi There, I'm A Virli, Friendly Neighbourhood Programmer From United Kingdom.

-- :computer: I'm currently working on a "secret" project.
+- :computer: I'm currently working on a "Secret" project.
 - :school: I'm currently learning : C, Python
-- :cat: Fun fact : I like the speedforce
+- :atom: Fun fact : I like Science (And The Speedforce!)

 ## Where to find me